mcol/caught-by-the-fuzz/README.md

 Whitelisting can also be done after a fuzz run has been completed via the `whitelist()` function, so that only messages that need to be acted upon are actually shown.
-Using `whitelist()` has the advantage of not requiring the completion of a fuzz run of all functions over all inputs again.
+Using `whitelist()` has the advantage of not requiring to run the fuzzer over all functions and all inputs again.

+Note that `fuzz()` uses the [`mirai` package](https://mirai.r-lib.org/) for asynchronous operations and parallelisation.
+Therefore, the function may be invoked only after persistent background processes are set up.
+This can be done with the `daemons()` function, which allows to control the number of processes to use; refer to the original `mirai` documentation for a complete description of its arguments and behaviour.

 The helper function `get_exported_functions()` identifies the functions in the public interface of a given package, facilitating the generation